Plumber Resume Guide: North Carolina Edition (2026)

 Work Experience Examples

-Use these accomplishment-focused templates to strengthen your resume:
+Use these accomplishment-focused templates to strengthen your North Carolina plumber resume:

-• Assisted journeyman plumbers with rough-in installations for 32-unit residential development, installing 2,400+ feet of copper and PEX supply lines
+• Assisted licensed plumbers with rough-in installations for 52-unit residential development in Cary, installing 4,600+ feet of copper and PEX supply lines

-• Completed fixture installations including 85 toilets, 70 sinks, and 45 water heaters across multiple commercial tenant improvement projects
+• Completed fixture installations including 130 toilets, 100 sinks, and 70 water heaters across multiple Charlotte commercial tenant improvement projects

-• Performed drain cleaning services for 120+ residential customers, achieving 94% first-visit resolution rate
+• Performed drain cleaning services for 140+ residential customers throughout Wake County, achieving 94% first-visit resolution rate

-• Documented 3,200 hours of supervised plumbing experience toward journeyman licensing requirements over 24-month period
+• Documented 2 years of supervised plumbing experience toward Plumbing Class I licensing requirements under licensed contractor supervision

-• Led plumbing installation for $1.8M custom home construction, including radiant floor heating, whole-house water treatment, and 6-bathroom rough-in
+• Led plumbing installation for $2.0M custom home construction in Chapel Hill, including radiant floor heating, whole-house water treatment, and 5-bathroom rough-in meeting NC State Plumbing Code

-• Completed service calls averaging 6 per day across residential and commercial accounts, generating $425K annual revenue for employer
+• Completed service calls averaging 6 per day across residential and commercial accounts in Charlotte metro, generating $470K annual revenue for employer

-• Installed medical gas systems in 45-bed hospital expansion project, achieving 100% inspection pass rate on NFPA 99 compliance
+• Installed medical gas systems in 50-bed hospital expansion project at Duke University Hospital, achieving 100% inspection pass rate on NFPA 99 compliance

 • Diagnosed and repaired complex sewer line issues using camera inspection and trenchless technology, saving customers average of $4,500 per repair versus traditional excavation

-• Trained 3 apprentice plumbers in proper installation techniques and code requirements, mentoring their progress toward journeyman licensing
+• Trained 4 Plumbing Technicians in proper installation techniques and NC code requirements, mentoring their progress toward Class I licensing

-• Managed plumbing operations for commercial contractor, supervising 8 journeymen and 12 apprentices across $6.2M annual project volume
+• Managed plumbing operations for commercial contractor in Raleigh, supervising 8 journeymen and 14 apprentices across $6.0M annual project volume

-• Designed and installed complete plumbing systems for 200-unit apartment complex, coordinating underground utilities through certificate of occupancy
+• Designed and installed complete plumbing systems for 220-unit apartment complex in Durham, coordinating underground utilities through certificate of occupancy

-• Secured $1.4M in new commercial contracts through competitive bidding and client relationship development
+• Secured $1.5M in new commercial contracts through competitive bidding and client relationship development across the Research Triangle

-• Implemented apprenticeship training program that increased company's licensed workforce from 6 to 14 journeymen over 3-year period
+• Implemented apprenticeship training program in partnership with UA Local 421 that increased company's licensed workforce from 5 to 13 Class I plumbers over 4-year period

-• Reduced material waste by 22% through improved estimation practices and strategic supplier negotiations
+• Reduced material waste by 21% through improved estimation practices and strategic supplier negotiations with Ferguson and Noland Company

 • Achieved zero OSHA recordable incidents over 5-year period while supervising crews on projects exceeding $15M total value